How UK Employers Can Recruit From Overseas

 Although the process of obtaining and complying with a UK Sponsor Licence and applying for COS may seem long and arduous, with the right type of professional support and advice, the entire procedure is relatively straightforward.

-The team at Reiss Edwards consists of some of London's leading immigration lawyers.
+The team at Reiss Edwards consists of some of UK's leading immigration solicitors based in london.
 If you require expert legal advice on obtaining a UK Tier 2 and 5 Sponsor Licence and or Certificates of Sponsorship, please call us on 020 3744 2797.